The Best Classic Homemade Stuffing

 It adds a little extra something something to this stuffing that will make everyone love it.

-For this smaller recipe that serves 4 to 6, I’m using 2 onions, 2 carrots, and 2 celery stalks.
+For this smaller recipe that serves 4, I’m using 2 onions, 2 carrots, and 2 celery stalks.

 But for a smaller batch, it doesn’t take long to peel and chop the veggies.